 Judges may consider ordering a trauma-informed examination.
-The bench card on pages 78 and 79 contains considerations for eliciting trauma-specific information during an examination, assessment, or report.
+The bench card.94 on page 168 of the Appendix contains considerations for eliciting trauma-specific information during an examination, assessment, or report.

 A Juvenile Can Have MI or ID and be Fit to Proceed Under Chapter 55